sunnatTuychiyev/Mazzaly_backend/README.md

 ```

 Translations are generated during import using the optional `googletrans`
 library.
-If the library is not available, a small built-in dictionary is used.
+If the library is not available or translation requests fail, a small
+built-in dictionary is used instead.

 ### Pagination